jundanl/joint-transforms-for-torchvision/README.md

 ### Future
 1. If you find any bug, please tell me.
 1. If you know how to make the code seem more elegant, please tell me.
-1. If you modify the remain classes, please send me a push request.
+1. If you modify the remain classes, please send me a pull request.
 1. I hope the code can be matained until torchvision release joint transformation.